cbwinslow/baseballdc/README.md

 The two required values are `scope`, and `table`.

-The `scope` of the data you can retreieve is one of three options:
+The `scope` of the data you can retrieve is one of three options:

 * 'INDIVIDUAL_PLAYER'
 * 'TEAM'